Geodan/ALEX/README.md

 ### QGIS plugin

 To install the QGIS plugin, you (obviously) have to have QGIS installed.
 If that is the case, copy the QGISPlugin/GeodataNLUI to ~/.qgis2/python/plugins (if you are using linux).
 If you are using windows, you will have to find that out yourself for now :)

+## WebUI

+Just host the files on a webserver and make sure the ip address in ui.js is correct!